adetokunbo/example-fetched-haskell-overridez/README.md

 # Example for `haskell-overridez fetch` [![CircleCI](https://circleci.com/gh/adetokunbo/example-fetched-haskell-overridez.svg?style=svg)](https://circleci.com/gh/adetokunbo/example-fetched-haskell-overridez)

-This is a demonstration project that provides a simple target for `haskell-overridez fetch`, a command that enables easy syncing of [nix][] override configuration between haskell projects that use `haskell-overridez`.
+This is a demonstration project that provides a simple target for `haskell-overridez fetch`, a command that enables easy syncing of [nix][] override configuration between haskell projects that mange nix overrides with `haskell-overridez`.

-__Warning__ `haskell-overridez fetch` is not yet released.
-Track [this feature request][]; it can be used when that's closed.

 ## Usage